telekom/aifoundation-docs/docs/Model Serving/Fine-Tuning API.md

 In order to see the training metric, validation loss user need to provide us the W&B api-key and also the name of the W&B project.

-Addtionally to that, we also have an benchmarking API for the fine-tuned LLM model, where we choose widely used benchmarking frameworks & method: LM Evaluation Harness and the Needle in a Haystack method for LLM evaluation.
+Addtionally to that, we also have an benchmarking API for the fine-tuned LLM model, where it will be evaluate with the widely used benchmarking frameworks & metric: LM Evaluation Harness and the Needle in a Haystack method for LLM evaluation.

 In this case, MLflow is used to monitor both the training and benchmarking processes.
 You can view your training and benchmarking scores at: https://mlflow.llm-serving.llmhub.t-systems.net.